-According to a report by the Digestive Diseases Research Institute (DDRI) affiliated with Tehran University of Medical Sciences (TUMS), Iran’s membership as the 26th country in the world, and the 3rd country in Asia, was adopted following a vote by the IACR’s Board of Governors on May 17, 2018.
+According to the Digestive Diseases Research Institute (DDRI) of Tehran University of Medical Sciences (TUMS), Iran’s membership as the 26th country in the world, and the 3rd country in Asia, was adopted following a vote by the IACR’s Board of Governors on May 17, 2018.

 Approval of Iran's membership in the Agency was conferred at a meeting of the Board of Governors following a report on the status of cancer research in Iran.
 Upon approval of Iran’s membership, the documents and certifications were awarded by the Agency.